 This a non-project action.
-Not applicable - no site is associated with this proposal.
-Any development-related land use action will be required to comply with Mercer Island City Code (MICC) Ch.
+Any development-related land use action within the area affected by the proposed code amendments will be required to comply with Mercer Island City Code (MICC) Ch.
 19.07, Environment, which includes standards for geologically hazardous areas.